 Does Homeowner's Insurance Cover Natural Disasters?

 This article offers a primer on how natural disasters are covered by homeowners' insurance.
-See also FindLaw's Insuring Your Home, including What Does a Home Insurance Policy Cover? for related information.
+See FindLaw's Insuring Your Home, including What Does a Home Insurance Policy Cover? for related information.

-For the most part, all homeowner policies specifically exclude flood-related damage, except for cases related to flooding from damaged plumbing infrastructure, like leaking pipes.
+For the most part, all homeowner policies specifically exclude flood-related damage.
+The exception is cases related to flooding from damaged plumbing infrastructure, like leaking pipes.

-But if you live in an area where floods are common, you may purchase a special flood protection policy.
-The National Flood Insurance Program (NFIP), created by Congress in 1968, allows homeowners in flood-prone areas to purchase flood insurance through private insurance backed by the U.S. government.
+If you live in an area where floods are frequent, you may purchase a special flood protection policy.
+The National Flood Insurance Program (NFIP) was created by Congress in 1968.
+It allows homeowners in flood-prone areas to buy flood insurance.
+It is through private insurance companies but is backed by the U.S. government.

 The cost of flood insurance through NFIP is determined by what measures your community has taken to mitigate the risk of flood damage.
 See the Federal Emergency Management Administration (FEMA) document National Flood Insurance Program Summary of Coverage [PDF] to learn more.

 Storm Coverage: Hurricanes and Tornadoes

 Homeowners' insurance covers natural disasters related to wind damage.
 However, they do not include the flooding that often follows storm surges from hurricanes.